globaleaks/whistleblowing-software/CONTRIBUTING.md

 You can contribute to GlobaLeaks in different and all welcomed ways:

 ## Supporting us with your development skills!
-To learn how to be part in the GlobaLeaks developmpment read our [software development guidelines](https://github.com/globaleaks/GlobaLeaks/wiki#software-development).
+To learn how to be part in the GlobaLeaks development read our [software development guidelines](https://github.com/globaleaks/GlobaLeaks/wiki#software-development).

 ## Translating the software in your language!
 GlobaLeaks is currently localized and internationalized in [more than 20 languages](https://www.transifex.com/projects/p/globaleaks/).